 Q: What can our customers look forward to from this partnership?

-A: Well, one of the most interesting things to me — and something that will be helpful for Thomson Reuters customers — is the alignment between Thomson Reuters focus on a vision for customer experience improvement and Salesforce’s drive to create and enable “customer companies.”
+A: Well, one of the most interesting things to me is the alignment between focussing on a vision for customer experience improvement and Salesforce’s drive to create and enable “customer companies.”

 The work we’ve done over the last few years together has been laser-focused on customer experience, and the examples we’ve discussed so far are 100 percent digital projects.

-By committing to shared values, and aligning ways to maximise our partnership, we’re developing more digital channels to support the Thomson Reuters customer base.
+By committing to shared values, and aligning ways to maximise our partnership, we’re developing more digital channels to support the customer base.

 We are working together in a way that is outcome-led, and takes advantage of the best aspects of agile and experience design.

-Customer insight and feedback is now fundamental to the digital customer experiences that Thomson Reuters offers, and we’re working to ensure that every Thomson Reuters customer is delighted with every interaction they have with Thomson Reuters — every time.
+Customer insight and feedback is now fundamental to the digital customer experiences that are offered, and we’re working to ensure that every customer is delighted with every interaction they have — every time.